My Haas Welcome,

 The sound of the beeper only works when I power on the machine.
 The beeper volume setting is turned off.
 Go to setting 356 and set to a value higher than 0.

 The beeper volume is low or inaudible.
-The SKIBF PCB or beeper is defective.
-Machines with SKBIF (34-4510) PCB the beeper is built into the SKIBF.
-This beeper can not be tested, check for voltage going to the SKIBF, if everything checks out ok then the SKIBF PCB is defective.
+The SKBIF PCB or beeper is defective.
+Machines with SKBIF (34-4510) PCB the beeper is built into the SKBIF.
+This beeper can not be tested, check for voltage going to the SKBIF, if everything checks out ok then the SKBIF PCB is defective.
 Note: Do not replace the speaker, the speaker does not produce the beeper sound.

-Machines with SKIBF (34-4243G) PCB the beeper is mounted outside and connected to the SKIBF.
+Machines with SKBIF (34-4243G) PCB the beeper is mounted outside and connected to the SKBIF.
 This beeper can tested with a 9V battery.

 SKBIF Troubleshooting